corsairmarks/enable_all_species_traits_for_leaders/mod/README.md

 * [Leader Traits: Enhanced Randomisation](https://steamcommunity.com/workshop/filedetails/?id=2553806265) helps your leaders get species-appropriate traits (no more substance abusing robots!) and can randomly get _any_ of the class-appropriate traits when levelling up
 * [Retain Leaders from Integrated Subjects](https://steamcommunity.com/workshop/filedetails/?id=2553818684) lets you choose whether you would like to keep leaders from integrated subjects or conquered/infiltrated primitives
 * [[JP localize patch]Leader Traits: All Eligible Species Traits](https://steamcommunity.com/workshop/filedetails/?id=2569179425) Japanese localisation by Dryus

-### When to Install

-This mod can be safely added or removed from your savegame after the game has started.
-It is implemented through custom events and effects without adding gameplay objects.
-If you remove it, your game will work normally.

 ## Known Issues